SAP-samples/teched2025-DA160/exercises/ex3/README.md

-# Exercise 3 - Install Intelligent Applications
+# Exercise 3 - Install Intelligent Applications (40 min)

 In this exercise, we will walk through how to install intelligent applications in SAP BDC.

-What is an SAP Business Data Cloud Intelligent Applications?
+What is an SAP Business Data Cloud Intelligent Application?

 SAP Business Data Cloud Intelligent Applications are a suite of adaptive and AI-powered applications that learn from your data, understand business context, and act on your behalf to transform business outcomes.
 These are fully managed, built